-The Rube Goldberg Machine Contest (RGMC) is an annual national competition that challenges teams of students from middle school to college age to compete in building the most elaborate and hilarious Rube Goldberg Machine.
+The Rube Goldberg Machine Contest (RGMC) is an annual international competition that challenges teams of students from middle school to college age to compete in building the most elaborate and hilarious Rube Goldberg Machine.

 A Rube Goldberg Machine is an overly complex contraption, designed with humor and a narrative, to accomplish a simple task.

 The 2015 Task is: ERASE A CHALKBOARD.
 Team Registration is open now!